LordZardeck/areacomplete/README.md

 This plugin is forked from Amir's original textarea autocomplete plugin found here: http://www.amirharel.com/2011/03/07/implementing-autocomplete-jquery-plugin-for-textarea/

 ## Using the plugin
-The plugin has one function autocomplete which takes one argument with the following attributes:
+The plugin has one function areacomplete which takes one argument with the following attributes:

 	wordCount {Number} The amount of words you want to get from the position of the cursor in order to match it with your auto-complete list. usually this is set to 1.